 Cheese and Onion Enchiladas ~ a simple, warming, 30 minute meal that proves delicious food doesn’t have to be complicated.
+This authentic Mexican classic is easy enough for a weeknight dinner.

 I’m in awe of people who have razor sharp long term memory.
 You know the types, they can recount exactly what they were doing and thinking at age 5, they can tell you the color of the sheets in their crib, or describe in detail the scent of their first grade teacher’s perfume.
 I often wonder if they’re faking it.
 But anyway, I don’t have that kind of memory.
 I remember things in broad brush strokes and great swaths of blurry impressions.
 That’s the way it is with these cheese and onion enchiladas.
 I remember them vividly, but not in great detail.